 Welcome to the MCNY Annual Short Film Festival

-This year’s festival, with a theme of Reflections of a Dream, continues to grow and gain the support of established entertainment industry leaders and corporate and community sponsors.
-MCNY was proud to welcome The Fader, Revolt TV, ABFF, CACICA, Grave Shift Studios, IFC Center, Jambox Entertainment, The Source Magazine, Jones Magazine, Essence, Tourism Malaysia, Subway, Little Kingdom, Cinematiq, Lords Bakery, Soi66 and Yamerra as they joined returning sponsors Kraft and the Crosby Collective to support the efforts of our Media Management MBA students in organizing last year’s festival.
+This year’s festival, with a theme of Celebrating the Dream, continues to grow and gain the support of established entertainment industry leaders and corporate and community sponsors.
+MCNY has been proud to welcome The Fader, Revolt TV, ABFF, CACICA, Grave Shift Studios, IFC Center, Jambox Entertainment, The Source Magazine, Jones Magazine, Essence, Tourism Malaysia, Subway, Little Kingdom, Cinematiq, Lords Bakery, Soi66 and Yamerra, Kraft and the Crosby Collective to support the efforts of our Media Management MBA students in organizing past festivals.

 Our panelists from previous festivals have included:

 Jeff Friday is a true “change agent” and among the most innovative entrepreneurs in the entertainment industry today.
 In creating Film Life, Inc., Friday channeled his passion for cinema and discomfort with the underrepresentation of people of color in the film and television industry into a multifaceted entertainment company, as focused on advocating for diversity as its “bottom line.”
 While best known for producing groundbreaking events and television like the American Black Film Festival (ABFF) and Black Movie Awards (BMA), Friday regularly provides strategic advisory services to a variety of multinational companies in entertainment and media.